 The vehicle is equipped with low pressure tubeless tires mounted on one piece rims.
 Punctures in the tread can often be repaired with commercially available tire plugs.
-If the tire is flat, inflate the tire to the maximum recommended pressure, remove the wheel and immerse in water to locate the leak.
-Mark the puncture with chalk and insert the plug following the manufacturer's instructions for the plug you purchased.
+If the tire is flat, inflate to the maximum recommended pressure, remove the wheel and immerse in water to locate the leak.
+Mark the puncture with chalk and follow the repair instructions included with the plug you purchased.
+If the tire must be removed from the rim, contact a qualified tire service center for the repair.